openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

-meetings are public and [logged](http://eavesdrop.openstack.org/meetings/security/2016/) we have a standing public [agenda](https://etherpad.openstack.org/p/security-agenda) that any developer is welcome to contribute to if they want to participate in the meeting.
-However that isn't a gate.
-We welcome people dropping by with questions, comments etc.
+meetings are public and [logged](http://eavesdrop.openstack.org/meetings/security/2016/) we have a standing public [agenda](https://etherpad.openstack.org/p/security-agenda) that any developer is welcome to contribute to if they want to participate in the meeting, we also welcome people dropping by with questions, comments etc.

 **Mailing Lists:** When the Security Project first formed we were a working group, we had a separate mailing list that didn't get used for many things but for legacy reasons that I